 New Name: YieldMax Innovation Option Income Strategy ETF (OARK)

-The Fund seeks to deliver participation in the price returns of ARKK (NYSE Arca: ARKK) (“ARKK”) while providing current monthly income through a portfolio substantially composed of short-term U.S. Treasury securities, cash and cash equivalents, and in option contracts that reference the price performance of ARKK.
+The Fund seeks to deliver participation in the price returns of ARKK ARKK ("ARKK") while providing current monthly income through a portfolio substantially composed of short-term U.S. Treasury securities, cash and cash equivalents, and in option contracts that reference the price performance of ARKK.
 The Fund does not invest directly in ARKK.

 ABOUT TIDAL FINANCIAL GROUP